 2. Victorinox Airboss Mach 9 Analog Display

 Among the community of timepiece collectors, Swiss automatic watches occupy a special place.
-The Victorinox Airboss Mach 9 may occupy the position of most expensive watch on our list (by a long shot), but it carries the prestige of a manufacturer internationally renowned for the precision of their craftsmanship, and it sports both an impressive design and a significant range of features that put it head and shoulders above the competition.
+The Victorinox Airboss Mach 9 may occupy the position of the most expensive watch on our list (by a long shot), but it carries the prestige of a manufacturer internationally renowned for the precision of its craftsmanship.
+It sports both an impressive design and a significant range of features that put it head and shoulders above the competition.
 The size makes it a great choice for everyday wear, and it's equally suitable for the trail as it is for the office.
 The Swiss automatic movement is incredibly precise, and it's accompanied by three chronograph faces to provide you with accurate parallel timekeeping.
-Twelve hour, thirty minute, and sixty second functions are all built in.
+Twelve-hour, thirty-minute, and sixty-second functions are all built-in.
 The stainless steel case and anti-reflective sapphire crystal covering ensure that you won't have to worry about this watch breaking anytime soon.

 3. Invicta Men’s 8928OB Pro Diver Automatic Watch

 If you're looking for a dive watch, an automatic watch is a practical necessity for the sake of your safety.
 The reliability of an automatic watch ensures that you'll always know when you've been underwater too long.
 The Rolex Submariner is the gold standard for diving watches, but the Invicta takes both its aesthetic sensibilities and its notable features and offers them for less than a hundred dollars.
-This is a classy watch that will look just as good in the boardroom as it will under the sea, while the scalloped edge bezel is of the same stock as the Submariner, providing you with accurate timekeeping for diving expeditions.
-Also similar in design are the unidirectional rotating bezel and the screw down crown which greatly minimize the risk of mistakes in high pressure diving environments.
+This is a classy watch that will look just as good in the boardroom as it will under the sea.
+The scalloped edge bezel is of the same stock as the Submariner, providing you with accurate timekeeping for diving expeditions.
+Also similar in design are the unidirectional rotating bezel and the screw-down crown which greatly minimize the risk of mistakes in high-pressure diving environments.
 This would be one of the best cheap automatic watches you'll find even without the high-quality diving features.

 4. Hamilton Unisex Khaki King

 Hamilton's Khaki King is an automatic field watch that can serve double duty as a casual or professional watch.
-Inspired by Hamilton's line of watches built for soldiers in World War II, the Khaki boasts clear and easy to read numbering and a design that manages to be elegant without becoming ostentatious.
-The day and date window on the top of the face occupied the twelve o'clock spot without crowding out unnecessary information, and it's housed behind durable sapphire mineral glass for an added layer of protection.
-The luminescence isn't of the top shelf variety you'd find in luxury diving watches, but it should get the job done in most nighttime conditions.
+Inspired by Hamilton's line of watches built for soldiers in World War II, the Khaki boasts clear and easy-to-read numbering and a design that manages to be elegant without becoming ostentatious.
+The day and date window on the top of the face occupies the twelve o'clock spot without crowding out unnecessary information, and it's housed behind durable sapphire mineral glass for an added layer of protection.
+The luminescence isn't of the top-shelf variety you'd find in luxury diving watches, but it should get the job done in most nighttime conditions.
 Then there's the comfortable, rugged, and stylish band and the stainless steel housing.
 It's a simple watch that manages to get the basics right and should serve a versatile purpose in anyone's timepiece collection.

 5. Seiko Men’s Prospex Automatic Diver Watch